Richard Lipinski: Political career

-Lipinski was the People's Representative and chairman of the Council of People's Representatives in Saxony from 15 November 1918 to 16 January 1919.
+Lipinski was the People's Representative and chairman of the Council of People's Deputies in Saxony from 15 November 1918 to 16 January 1919.
 One of his first goals was to introduce universal, equal, direct and secret proportional representation for men and women over the age of 21, which he proposed on 28 November 1918.

-During the November Revolution, Lipinski slowed down the action of the Workers and Soldiers' Council in Leipzig and represented the "treacherous" role of Ebert, Scheidemann, and Noske.
+During the November Revolution, Lipinski slowed down the action of the Workers' and Soldiers' Council in Leipzig and represented the "treacherous" role of Ebert, Scheidemann, and Noske.
 During the Kapp Putsch, he betrayed the fighting workers in Leipzig by concluding a ceasefire agreement (similar to the "Bielefeld Agreement Severing") with the commander of the counter-revolutionary troops without their knowledge and consent, which ultimately led to the end of the fighting.

-In December 1918, Lipinski was a delegate to the Imperial Council Conference.
+In December 1918, Lipinski was a delegate to the Reich Congress of Workers' and Soldiers' Councils.
 Between 1919 and 1920 he was a member of parliament in Saxony, where he was chairman of the Independent Socialists Group and Vice President of the Landtag.
 From 11 December 1920 to 2 February 1923 he was interior minister under Wilhelm Buck.
 In 1922, he rejoined the SPD and became a member of the Central Party Committee again from 1912 to 1916.
 Between 1920 and 1933, Lipinski was a member of the Reichstag, first for the USPD then for the SPD.
 On 22 March 1933, he voted in the Reichstag against Adolf Hitler's Enabling Act.